Sydney Cove (1796 ship): Trek north

 They had few provisions and no ammunition, and fatigue and hunger lessened their number as they marched.
 Along the way they encountered various aboriginal people, some friendly, some not.
 The last of the party to die on the march was killed by a man named Dilba and his people near Hat Hill.
 Those people had a reputation around Port Jackson for being ferocious.
-Matthew Flinders and George Bass had feared for their safety when they encountered Dilba the previous year.
+Matthew Flinders and George Bass had feared for their safety when they had encountered Dilba the previous year.

 In May 1797, the three survivors of the march, William Clark, sailor John Bennet and one lascar had made it to the cove at Wattamolla and, on 15 May 1797, with their strength nearly at an end they were able to signal a boat out fishing, which took them on to Sydney.

 On the march, Clark had noted coal in the cliffs at what is now called Coalcliff between Sydney and Wollongong.
 This was the second instance of coal discovered in Australia.

 Salvage

 The schooner Francis and the sloop Eliza were dispatched to Preservation Island to collect the people remaining there and salvage the ship's cargo.
 While waiting for rescue, the survivors had lived on the local short-tailed shearwaters, also called Australian muttonbirds, and built rough shelter for themselves.
-But the ship was damaged in May by heavy westerly gales, making it impossible to save her.
+But Sydney Cove was damaged in May by heavy westerly gales, making it impossible to save her.

-On the return journey Francis and Eliza became separated and Eliza was wrecked, with the loss of her crew and eight of the Sydney Cove survivors.
+On the return journey, Francis and Eliza became separated and Eliza was wrecked, with the loss of her crew and eight of the Sydney Cove survivors.
 Francis made a further salvage voyage in December and again in January 1798.
 Matthew Flinders was aboard the third voyage, assigned to make geographical observations.
 He noted petrels and seals, and located and named the Kent Group of islands.

-At the same time, George Bass was on his whaleboat voyage following the coast of the mainland, and he had thought to make for Sydney Cove to replenish his provisions but leaks in the boat prevented him setting that course.
+At the same time, George Bass was on his whaleboat voyage, following the coast of the mainland, and he had thought to make for Sydney Cove to replenish his provisions, but leaks in his boat prevented him setting that course.
 He did, however, encounter a group of escaped convicts marooned on an island.
-They, too, had been making for the ship with the false hope of refloating her and making good their escape.
+They, too, had been making for the wrecked ship with the false hope of re-floating her and making good their escape.